 We maintain an Inventory of Historic Battlefields.
 This is a list of nationally important battlefields in Scotland that meet the criteria published in Designation Policy and Selection Guidance 2019.Search the portal

-Download our guide to Scotland's Inventory of Historic Battlefields.
-It's also available in Gaelic.
+Download our guide to Scotland's Inventory of Historic Battlefields (available in English and Gaelic).

 Find out more about our designation priorities and plans in our Designations 2020 Onwards document.